2012 Quaker State 400

 The race logo for the 2012 Quaker State 400.

-The 2012 Quaker State 400 was a NASCAR Sprint Cup Series stock car race that was held on June 30, 2012, at Kentucky Speedway in Sparta, Kentucky.
+The 2012 Quaker State 400 was a NASCAR Sprint Cup Series race that was held on June 30, 2012, at Kentucky Speedway in Sparta, Kentucky.
 Contested over 267 laps, it was the 17th race of the 2012 NASCAR Sprint Cup Series season.
 Brad Keselowski won the race, his third of the season.
 Kasey Kahne finished second and Denny Hamlin was third.

 Report

 Background

 Kentucky Speedway, the race track where the race will be held.

 Kentucky Speedway, is one of ten intermediate tracks to hold NASCAR races.
 The standard track at Kentucky Speedway is a four-turn tri-oval track that is 1.5 mi long.
 The track's turns are banked at 14 degrees, while the front stretch, the location of the finish line, is 8 degrees.
 The back stretch, opposite of the front, is at only 4 degrees.
 The racetrack has seats for 107,000 spectators.
 The defending winner of the event is Kyle Busch, who won it in 2011.
 The inaugural race was plagued by a massive traffic problem where many of the fans who expected to attend the race were turned away after several hours on Interstate 71.
 Following the problem, Kentucky Speedway announced that they bought more land for parking and began to work with the state government to improve traffic around the speedway in time for the 2012 race.